 - Was an entrant in the 2014 Royal Rumble, several weeks before making his Raw debut.

 - Early Installment Weirdness: He appeared quite different originally on NXT.
 Lana was not at his side, he came to the ring wearing a skirt, both he and his ring gear appeared to be covered in dirt, and his theme music resembled that of an islander's.
 Also, he carried a plank with his opponent's name to the ring, which he would break in half before the match.

 - Expy: He looks like a mixture of Vladimir Kozlov and Umaga.
-His wrestling style reveals obvious Samoan influences, which makes sense, as one of his teachers was Rikishi of the famed Anoa'i clan (and, in fact, Umaga's brother)
+His wrestling style and footwear reveals obvious Samoan influences, which makes sense, as one of his teachers was Rikishi of the famed Anoa'i clan (and, in fact, Umaga's brother).

 - Finishing Move: A version of the camel clutch he calls the Accolade.

 - Hulk Speak: Sometimes dipped into this at the beginning of his career, but subverted as his command of the English language (or at least his ability to recite the English language) has obviously improved.

 - The Juggernaut: Didn't lose a match by pinfall or submission since his debut until WrestleMania 31, when John Cena finally pinned him.

 - Last Name Basis: Some time into the beginning of his run, the "Alexander" was dropped from his name completely, and he simply became known as "Rusev."

 - Lightning Bruiser: This man is deceptively fast and agile for someone of his build; he's often, and accurately, described as "explosive".

 - The Quiet One: Lana does most of his talking for him.
 Subverted in that this only applies on the microphone and is due to him not knowing/speaking much English (though he got better about this later on), as Rusev can be seen often shouting presumably in Bulgarian away from the mic.
 Like Roman Reigns in The Shield before him, he turns into a Screaming Warrior in battle.